jkauerl/jkauerl/README.md

 # Hi 👋, I'm Javier Kauer

 ### A student of Master of Science, specializing in Computer Science from Chile.
-### Holding a 4 year Bachelor's Degree in Computer Science.
+### Holding a 4 year Bachelor of Sciences in Engineering specializing in Computer Science.
 ### Currently working full time as a Full-Stack Software Engineer.

 ---